Ronnie Shikapwasha: Military career

 Before becoming Air Force Commander in 1991, Shikapwasha served as a diplomat and defence attache to Tanzania but fell out of favour with former president Kenneth Kaunda.
-During his tenure, former president Kaunda had the General investigated and found no wrongdoings.
+During his tenure, former president Kaunda had the General investigated and found no wrongdoing.
 It is believed that he was sent back to Zambia where he was supposed to face charges but there was nothing to charge him on.

 Shikapwasha served as the Zambia Air Force Commander under former president Frederick Chiluba.
-He was subsequently relieved from his duties while lying in a hospital in South Africa on the verge of death.
+He was subsequently relieved from his duties while lying in a hospital in South Africa on the verge of death a month after the 1997 Zambian coup attempt.

 Personal life

-His education of that of military background, having attended training in England, Russia, China, former Yugoslavia, and India.
-He is world travelled and once served as the first republican president (KK) personal pilot.
-He has 8 children with his wife Jane.
-Gen Shikapwasha is a staunch Christian.
+Ronnie Shikapwasha was born on 25 December 1947.
+His education was of a military background, having attended training in England, Russia, China, former Yugoslavia, and India.
+Shikapwasha was world-travelled and once served as the first republican president's (KK) personal pilot.
+He had 8 children with his wife Jane.
+Shikapwasha was a staunch Christian.

+Ronnie Shikapwasha died on 15 January 2024, a day after being shot by his wife at his home on 14 January 2024, at the age of 76.